carpentries-incubator/fair-explainable-ml/episodes/5a-explainable-AI-method-overview.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ### References and Further Reading

+This lesson provides a gentle overview into the world of explainability methods.
+If you'd like to know more, here are some resources to get you started:

 - Tutorials on Explainability:
   - [Wallace, E., Gardner, M., & Singh, S. (2020, November).
 Interpreting predictions of NLP models.
 In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing: Tutorial Abstracts (pp. 20-23).](https://github.com/Eric-Wallace/interpretability-tutorial-emnlp2020/blob/master/tutorial_slides.pdf)